BrianYang2013/JHU_AI_Journey/02 - EN.625.240 Introduction to Probability and Statistics/README.md

 - Important topic!
 Create template for test procedure
 - Z test / T test / P-value.
 Beta, estimate n.
 - [Interesting article from Regina Nuzzo](https://www.nature.com/articles/506150a)
+- Mid term: 99. add unit to the mu (even the temp result? ), and round up for final result (not accept one digital decimal)

 # STAT Reference